 The following graphs show the submission and publication rates for RFCs.
 The first three show the submission and publication rates over the last 3 years.
 During this time, the RFC Editor has worked down the size of the queue, and the total amount of time a document spends in the queue.
-In 2006 and 2007, there were large (50+) submission bursts in March, in which it took the RFC Editor 3-4 months to recover and return to equilibrium.
+In 2007, there was a large (50+) submission burst in March, in which it took the RFC Editor 3-4 months to recover and return to equilibrium.
 In 2008, we did not experience a burst in March, which explains the steady decrease in time that an Internet-Draft spends in the publication queue.
-However, the submission rate increased in May - July
+However, the submission rate increased in May - July.